Team-Programming/Platform/README.md

 # Platform
-The main Team Programming platform
+This is the main team programming platform.